-This guide explains the statutory procedures to be followed in carrying out mergers between Northern Ireland-headquartered trade unions.
-Mergers between Northern Ireland- headquartered and Great Britain-headquartered trade unions are dealt with on page 16.
+This guide explains the statutory procedures to be followed in carrying out mergers between unincorporated employers' associations headquartered in Northern Ireland.
 A merger may be a transfer of engagements or an amalgamation.
-The difference between the two is outlined below, and explained in more detail on page 4.
+The difference between the two is outlined below, and explained in more detail on page 3.

 The guide is intended to assist officials and others in complying with the legal requirements governing mergers.
-However, its contents should not be regarded as an authoritative statement of the law, and it is advisable for unions to obtain independent legal advice, particularly if substantial funds or property are to be transferred from one union to another.
+However, its contents should not be regarded as an authoritative statement of the law, and it is advisable for employers' associations to obtain independent legal advice, particularly if substantial funds or property are to be transferred from one employers' association to another.